kevinburke/telapi-python/docs/api/rest/resources.rst

    .. attribute:: api_version

-      The version of the Twilio in use when this notification was generated.
+      The version of the Telapi in use when this notification was generated.

    .. attribute:: log